What are Kidney Stones?

 Many doctors will not measure parathyroid hormone levels to check to see if you have a parathyroid tumor as the cause of the kidney stones.
 They will see that your calcium "is normal", or "just a little bit high" and assume (incorrectly) that a parathyroid tumor is not the cause of the kidney stones.
 For these reasons, measuring blood calcium alone is not adequate to determine if a patient with stones has hyperparathyroidism or not:

 - Calcium levels in patients with primary hyperparathyroidism are variable.
 Most people with a parathyroid tumor (which must be removed)have calcium levels that go up and down, high sometimes and normal occasionally.
-Thus, if your doctor measures your calcium one time after a kidney stone and says "your calcium was normal, so you don't have a parathyroid tumor as the cause" then he/she is making an assumption that will be wrong 50% of the time.
+Thus, if your doctor measures your calcium one time after a kidney stone and says "your calcium was normal, so you don't have a parathyroid tumor as the cause" you may want to check that calcium again.
 You cannot determine if somebody has a parathyroid tumor by measuring ONE blood calcium level.
 If the calcium is high, then cool--we figure it out.
 If the calcium is normal, then that doesn't mean a thing, it must be measured again, and the PTH must be measured.
 Said differently: one high calcium and new onset of kidney stones--> its hyperparathyroidism.
 One normal blood calcium and new onset of kidney stones--> we don't know and additional calcium levels must be measured and parathyroid hormone (PTH) levels must be measured.

 - Labs do not report blood calcium normal ranges according to the patient's age.
 We have an entire page on this topic, but the bottom line is that it is almost never normal for adults over age 35 to have blood calcium levels over 10.0 mg/dl (2.5 mmol/l in Canada and Europe).
 If you have blood calcium levels of 10.0 mg/dl or higher and you have a kidney stone, you have greater than 90% chance that you have a parathyroid tumor as the cause.
 The problem is that most labs will report a normal range of 10.5 mg/dl (2.62 mmol/l) which is normal for teenagers, but not normal for adults over age 35.
 Be careful of the normal range on your labs!
 Adults should have calcium levels "in the 9's".
 We have a Hypercalcemia Calculator, that will tell you the exact normal range of blood calcium for you.
 Try it!